 June 2, 2025: SINE DIE, (the 140th day of session) also known as the final day of the Regular Session

 Stay tuned for more details as we prepare for the 2025 Legislative session!

 Texas Legislature convenes every other year in odd-numbered years.
 (For example: 2019, 2021, 2023)

 Texas Legislative Session is 140 days in duration (20 weeks).
 In reality, this is typically only about 95+/- "work days".

 In Texas, the Governor has 20 days after Sine Die (the last day of the regular session) to approve or veto bills.

 During the 2021 87th Texas Legislature:

 How does a bill become law in Texas?

-Each bill starts off as either a house bill or a senate bill, sometimes even both (to increase the chances of getting a bill passed).
+Each bill starts off as either a House bill or a Senate bill, sometimes even both (to increase the chances of getting a bill passed).

-Once a bill has passed through all 3 actions in both the House and the Senate, the bill is passed to the enrollment phase… i.e. The Governor’s Desk to be signed and become law… or vetoed.
+Once a bill has passed through all three actions in both the House and the Senate, the bill is passed to the enrollment phase i.e. sent to The Governor’s Desk to be signed and become law or vetoed.